Suitability of Papers for Biometrics

 This is not meant to imply that Biometrics papers should not involve technical developments if these are relevant to addressing the applied challenges.
 Thus, advanced mathematical treatment is acceptable where it forms an essential part of the paper.
 Wherever possible, however, extensive and unavoidable technical arguments and details should be separated from the main paper, so that the exposition focuses on the more applied aspects.
 If such arguments are very short, they may appear in a brief appendix at the end of the paper.
 Otherwise, such arguments and details should be presented in appendices appearing in Supplementary Web Materials; for published papers, these materials are posted on the journal website.
-The journal policy on such materials is given under under the Author Guidelines, under Notes on the preparation of papers, Supporting Information.
+The journal policy on such materials is given under under the Author Guidelines, under Notes on the preparation of papers, Supplementary Materials.

 Artificial examples, though sometimes unavoidable, are particularly unsatisfactory in a journal like Biometrics; wherever possible, papers should include illustrations involving genuine applications and data.
 Interpretation of results in the context of the subject matter is encouraged where appropriate.